 Steve Lerner re-joined the Society for the Blind Board of Directors in May 2014.
 He previously served on the board from 2003 through 2012, serving as Board President from 2004 through 2008.

-Steve obtained his juris doctorate from the University of the Pacific’s McGeorge School of Law.
-Steve currently serves as a Deputy Attorney General in the Natural Resources Law Section of the California Attorney General’s Office.
-Prior to joining the Attorney General’s Office, Steve worked in private practice for 16 years, including 10 years at McDonough, Holland & Allen.
+Steve obtained his Juris Doctor degree from the University of the Pacific’s McGeorge School of Law.
+Steve was appointed Assistant Commissioner of Legal Affairs at the California Bureau of Real Estate by Governor Brown Jr. in November 2015.
+Prior to this appointment, Steve served as Deputy Attorney General in the Natural Resources Law Section of the California Attorney General’s Office.
+Steve also worked in private practice for 16 years, including 10 years at McDonough, Holland & Allen.